nodemcu/nodemcu-firmware/docs/modules/node.md

 ]
 ```

 The crucial entry is the one for `node_startup_counts` which is when the application had started running.
 This was on a Wemos D1 Mini with flash running at 80MHz.
 The startup options were all turned on.
 Note that the clock speed changes in `user_pre_init` to 160MHz.
 The total time was (approximately): `3.8 / 80 + (12 - 3.8) / 160 = 98ms`.
 With startup options of 0, the time is 166ms.
+These times may be slightly optimistic as the clock is only 52MHz for a time during boot.

 ## node.startupoption()